 Self-described Culture Czar Will Scott, Founder and Actuator of The Culture Fix Academy, has had a lifelong attraction to creating environments where people thrive.
 As a boy growing up in Zambia, Will often built treehouses, forts, cave dwellings, and bamboo huts as places for people to gather.
 He “set rules and posted them—much like the popular posters of core values that you’ll see in many of today’s businesses—to keep us all on the same page.”
 Today, he works across industries globally, helping organizations define and live into a values-based culture. [email protected]

-New episodes of the Change Management Review™ Podcast are announced in the Change Management Weekly, our digest of actionable insights for change delivered to your Inbox every Tuesday.
-To claim your free subscription, click here:
+New episodes of the Change Management Review™ Podcast Series are announced in the Change Management Weekly™, our digest of actionable insights for change delivered to your Inbox weekly.
+Subscribe now so you don’t miss out.

 Share With Your Colleagues